Home > Motors

 After a 17-year hiatus, the Acura Integra returned in 2023 and kept some semblance of its high-performance roots with a rev-happy 200-horsepower 1.5L turbocharged four tied to a quick shifter with short, meaningful throws.
 The A-Spec performance package comes with a rev-matching six-speed manual that is always spot-on the money with every gear change.

-Not only is it offered with a six-speed manual, the Type S is only available with that stick shift.
+Not only is it offered with a six-speed manual, but the Type S is only available with that stick shift.
 There’s not an automatic transmission to be found, letting you make the most of the engine’s performance and enjoy the feel of the titanium shift knob inspired by the modern classic Integra Type R.

 BMW